To provide education and fellowship surrounding the husbandry of beekeeping.

 Honey Bee Decline Linked to Parasite and Virus

-role means the virus is now one of the "most widely distributed and contagious insect viruses on the planet".
-Furthermore, the
+means the virus is now one of the "most widely distributed and contagious insect viruses on the planet".
+Furthermore, the virus is an

 Best Nectar Producing Plants